en-wai/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-# 0x05.
-Processes and signals
+# Solutions to tasks on Processes and signals
-> ## Foundations - System engineering & DevOps ― Bash